-Permits and Registration authorise the holder to park on College property, but do not guarantee a parking space.
+Permit registration authorise the holder to park on College property, but do not guarantee a parking space.
 The College does not allocate parking spaces to individuals.
 Exceptions apply to spaces allocated to drivers with temporary mobility or medical conditions, spaces allocated to College vehicles, or certain visitors.
 They are eligible for 12 months from the date of issue and must be displayed clearly in the front windscreen of the vehicle.
 For the avoidance of doubt, it is the driver's responsibility to display a valid permit.
 If any part of the Permit is obscured so that the information contained on it or the validity of the Permit is unclear, then the vehicle shall be treated as not displaying a valid Permit.
 Alterations or changes made to Permits will render them invalid.
 Changes must be notified to the College's Parking Service Operator via the Parking Admin Team for amendment or replacement.
 Copies of Permits are invalid and, if used, the vehicle will be subject to enforcement as detailed in section 5.

-- 4.3 Vehicles must only be parked within the markings of the dedicated parking spaces shown on the campus plans, or as otherwise signed by the College, and observe the rules that apply in each car park.
+- Vehicles must only be parked in dedicated parking spaces shown on the campus plans, or as otherwise signed by the College, and observe the rules that apply in each car park.
 Motorcycles or scooters should be parked in designated motorcycle parking areas or, if space is unavailable within these, in general car parking bays in the appropriately designated car park. - 4.4 College may occasionally extend the period of stay for non-permit holders for some or part of the required period, which will be communicated in advance, for example, to allow unloading and loading at the start and end of the academic terms. - 4.6 College recognises that on limited occasions individuals may have exceptional circumstances where a Parking Permit may be issued to those who fall outside of the below criteria.
-Exceptional student circumstances will be considered by the Disability and Dyslexia Services and exceptional staff circumstances will be considered by The College's Human Resources Department. - 4.7 Founder's West (CP1W) numbered bays are reserved for allocated service vehicles and registered visitors only.
-Vehicles who park in these bays without permission will be issued with a Parking Charge Notice. - 4.8 Only one permit is printed per applicant, the permit must always be displayed in the primary use vehicle.
+Exceptional student circumstances will be considered by the Disability and Dyslexia Services and exceptional staff circumstances will be considered by The College's Human Resources Department. - 4.7 Only one permit is printed per applicant, the permit must always be displayed in the primary use vehicle.
 All additional vehicles must be registered on the data base but do not need to display a permit.